Fulton Financial Corporation (FULT) Shares Down Despite Recent Market Volatility

 Is It Worth Investing in Fulton Financial Corporation (NASDAQ: FULT) Right Now?

-Fulton Financial Corporation (NASDAQ: FULT) has a price-to-earnings ratio that is above its average at 8.88x. and a 36-month beta value of 0.82.
-Opinions on the stock are mixed, with 1 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Fulton Financial Corporation (NASDAQ: FULT) is 8.56x, which is above its average ratio.
+Moreover, the 36-month beta value for FULT is 0.82.
+Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted for Fulton Financial Corporation (FULT) by analysts is $17.71, which is $2.87 above the current market price.
-The public float for FULT is 165.99M, and at present, short sellers hold a 2.87% of that float.
-On March 16, 2023, the average trading volume of FULT was 1.04M shares.
+The average price recommended by analysts for Fulton Financial Corporation (FULT) is $17.71, which is $3.4 above the current market price.
+The public float for FULT is 165.99M and currently, short sellers hold a 2.87% of that float.
+On March 23, 2023, FULT’s average trading volume was 1.07M shares.

 FULT’s Market Performance

-FULT stock saw a decrease of -9.24% in the past week, with a monthly decline of -14.81% and a quarterly a decrease of -13.77%.
-The volatility ratio for the week is 7.39%, and the volatility levels for the last 30 days are 3.02% for Fulton Financial Corporation (FULT).
-The simple moving average for the last 20 days is -11.30% for FULT stock, with a simple moving average of -10.25% for the last 200 days.
+The stock of Fulton Financial Corporation (FULT) has seen a -3.57% decrease in the past week, with a -16.90% drop in the past month, and a -12.32% fall in the past quarter.
+The volatility ratio for the week is 5.45%, and the volatility levels for the past 30 days are at 3.96% for FULT.
+The simple moving average for the last 20 days is -11.18% for FULT stock, with a simple moving average of -13.33% for the last 200 days.

 Analysts’ Opinion of FULT